 John 8 teaches us that the memory of our own sins should be a sufficient deterrent against judgment of others.
 If it is not, we better start remembering before we start casting stones.

 Thankful for the rumble strips

 Rumble strips on the road assist us in arriving at our destination and keep us out of the ditch.
 Scripture provides warnings that function as spiritual rumble strips.
 One is found in Galatians 5 and is the subject of this post.

-Perhaps the story of Achan in the bo of Joshua makes us uncomfortable because we in this sin.
+Perhaps the story of Achan in the book of Joshua makes us uncomfortable because we share in this sin.
 It is only by grace that we do not end up under a heap of stones.